 Britain’s HSE estimates that silica dust inhalation killed more than 500 construction workers in 2005.

 Breathing in silica dust can cause lung cancer, silicosis, and COPD.

 It takes under a year of working with silica to develop silicosis.
 There is no cure for this deadly disease.

 As a result of their tiny size – the same reason they can do so much damage to your employees‘ lungs – silica particles remain airborne for an incredibly long time.
 Even the air currents generated by someone walking by is enough to disturb silica dust, and once it’s in the air, it can take up to four hours to settle again.
 During this time, it poses a considerable health risk, as even a small amount of respirable silica dust can be hazardous.

 You thought wrong.
-This graph shows a range of particle sizes, demonstrating that smaller particles – such as silica dust – remain airborne.
+This graph is showing a range of particle sizes, demonstrating that smaller particles – such as silica dust – remain airborne for longer.

 Specific silica dust exposure standards differ from country to country.
 Each country has its limits of how much respirable crystalline silica in the air is ʹsafeʹ for an 8-hour shift.

 One consistent factor around the world is that regulators are continuing to reduce limits, and regulatory fines can do significant damage to a business.

 OSHA silica exposure fees in the US can be up to $7,000 per day!

 A UK landscaping contractor was recently fined £20,000 by the Health & Safety Executive (HSE) after failing to meet HSE silica safety requirements.